 This graph shows the historical trends for the State contributions.
 The Statutory contributions are comprised of the State normal cost (blue bars) and the amortization of the UAL (gold bars).
 The green line shows the actual State contributions over the period.
-For FYE 2020 and 2021, the green line has a lighter shade to indicate that these are expected, rather than actual, contributions.
+For FYE 2021 and 2022, the green line has a lighter shade to indicate that these are expected, rather than actual, contributions.
 The expected contributions are based on the anticipated appropriations shown in Table I-1.

 The red line is the tread water line, which is the State normal cost plus the interest on the UAL.
 The tread water line shows the minimum contributions needed to avoid an increase in the UAL.

-The graph shows that not only has the State been making contributions less than required by Statute, but that the State contributions are significantly below the tread water line.
+The graph shows that not only has the State been making contributions less than required by Statute, but that the State contributions have historically been significantly below the tread water line.
 When contributions are lower than the normal cost plus interest on the UAL, the UAL is expected to grow from one year to the next.
-For FYE 2020 and 2021, the State is expected to appropriate 70% and 80% of the Statutory contribution, respectively.
+For FYE 2021 and 2022, the State is expected to appropriate 78% and 100% of the Statutory contribution, respectively.
+For FYE 2022, actual State contributions are expected to be greater than the tread water amount for the first time during the entire period shown.